wuyang1002431655/tango_with_django_19/manuscript/chapter3.md

 1. To create the project run, `python django-admin.py startproject <name>`, where `<name>` is the name of the project you wish to create.

-### Creating a new Django application
+### Creating a new Django App

-1. To create a new application, run `$ python manage.py startapp <appname>`, where `<appname>` is the name of the application you wish to create.
+1. To create a new app, run `$ python manage.py startapp <appname>`, where `<appname>` is the name of the app you wish to create.
-2. Tell your Django project about the new application by adding it to the `INSTALLED_APPS` tuple in your project's `settings.py` file.
+2. Tell your Django project about the new app by adding it to the `INSTALLED_APPS` tuple in your project's `settings.py` file.
-3. In your project `urls.py` file, add a mapping to the application.
+3. In your project `urls.py` file, add a mapping to the app.
-4. In your application's directory, create a `urls.py` file to direct incoming URL strings to views.
+4. In your app's directory, create a `urls.py` file to direct incoming URL strings to views.
-5. In your application's `view.py`, create the required views ensuring that they return a `HttpResponse` object.
+5. In your app's `view.py`, create the required views ensuring that they return a `HttpResponse` object.

 X>###Exercises
 X>